aeroshell-desktop/aerothemeplasma/INSTALL.md

 ```

 13. In the terminal emulator of your choice (e.g Konsole), set the font to [TerminalVector](https://www.yohng.com/software/terminalvector.html), size 9pt.
 Disable smooth font rendering and bold text, reduce the line spacing and margins to 0px, set the cursor shape to underline, and enable cursor blinking.

+## GTK <a name="gtk"></a>

+AeroThemePlasma officially doesn't have any kind of maintenance, development or support for GTK applications.
+Instead, check out
+[Windows 7 Better](https://gitgud.io/Gamer95875/Windows-7-Better) by [Gamer95875](https://gitgud.io/Gamer95875), which is the recommended set of themes that works best with AeroThemePlasma.